 Locations, in and on the water in Auckland

 Discover Auckland, city of sails, surrounded by water.
-Surfing, snorkeling and swimming are great year round activities in the temperate subtropical climate.
+Surfing, snorkelling and swimming are great year round activities in the temperate subtropical climate.

 MANGAWHAI HEADS – SURF & PADDLE

 107 km Auckland to Mangawhai

 MANGAWHAI HEADS offers visitors the opportunity to experience a well known west coast surf beach or paddle in a safe estuary.
 The famous local landmark, Sentinel Point is an easy clifftop climb to check out the surf beach and the estuary.

 Omaha beach is a great family option when not everyone wants to go surfing.
 Located in the heart of the Matakana coast, wineries, golf, walks, a conservation reserve and markets offer plenty of choice for families and visitors.
 Omaha Beach is the perfect location to immerse yourself in the surf and offers excellent conditions to learn to surf or improve your skills, with something to offer for every surfing ability.
 At Omaha’s northern end resides the region’s most legendary surf break, the “Omaha Bar”.
 Just past the Bar is the entrance to the Whangateau Harbour, and the home of Omaha conservation reserve sand spit.